LeakyBucket/charlotte/README.md

 #### Note

 There are currently issues when using Chrome.
-As the favicon isn't served up properly yet Chrome aborts the whole request when it gets the 400 response for the favicon.
-Firefox doesn't behave in this manner and should work fine.
+Any request appears to generate a 400 response.
+I'm not sure why yet.
+Any insight would be appreciated.
+Firefox appears to work fine.

 ## Long How